patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/content/writing.md

 ## What is writing for UX?
 ### And why is it important?
 The words we use in our products are just as important as the components or layouts.
 The right words can drive better design decisions and guide users to succeed.
-The wrong words can lead to confusion, failure, and frustration.

-Our content standards will help you think strategically about your content choices and teach you how to use content design and strategy to build better experiences.
+Our content standards help you use content design and strategy to build better experiences.

 ## How does UX writing fit into my design process?
 Words can and should be factored in to every step in the design process.
 Simply put, ditch the lorem ipsum.
 Design with words.

-Include content design and strategy at the beginning of your design process.
-Why?
-* You’ll identify gaps in understanding.
-* You’ll identify usability issues earlier.
-* You’ll make better design decisions.

-Like all aspects of your design, content should be iterative and evolve with your project.

-Your content should match the fidelity of your sketches, wireframes, or mockups.
-What does that mean?
-Let’s take a look.

 **Discovery and sketching**
 It’s ok to be a bit vague in your early sketches, as long as you’re still using real words for: